 Han Bin Yoon, Artistic Director

-The 2017-2018 season marks the beginning of Han Bin's Artist-in-Residence collaboration with the CASCO Phil, including a New Year's concerto tour of Belgium with maestro Benjamin Haemhouts.
-Han Bin has also most recently appeared as guest soloist with orchestras including the Orchestre Royal de Chambre de Wallonie (Mons), Thornton Symphony under the baton of Maestro James Conlon, Springfield (MO), Torrance, Palisades, Brentwood and Huntsville Symphonies.
+From 2014-2017, Han Bin was a soloist at the Chapelle Musicale Reine Elisabeth in Belgium.
+He has been highlighted in performances at the Music Chapel Festival in Flagey, Festival Musical du Brabant Wallon, Korean Cultural Center Brussels, and BOZAR.
+Han Bin has recently performed as guest soloist with orchestras including the Orchestre Royal de Chambre de Wallonie (Mons), CASCO Phil, Thornton Symphony under the baton of Maestro James Conlon, Springfield (MO), Torrance, Palisades, Brentwood and Huntsville Symphonies.

 Han Bin has been invited to such music festivals as the Piatigorsky International Cello Festival, the International Musicians Seminar at Prussia Cove (UK), La Jolla SummerFest, Ravinia, Music@Menlo, Sarasota Music Festival, the Yellow Barn Music School & Festival, and the Chamber Music Workshop at the Perlman Music Program.
 He has collaborated with prominent artists including Itzhak Perlman, Maria Joao Pires, Gary Hoffman, Ralph Kirshbaum, Anthony Marwood, Donald Weilerstein, Paul Katz, Roger Tapping, Peter Frankl, Boris Berman, and members of the Cleveland, Juilliard, Orion and Tokyo String Quartets.
 Next season, he returns to IMS Prussia Cove for the Open Chamber Music sessions.